-- 1. A teacher shall be granted up to five (5) days leave of absence with pay in one school year in the case of critical illness or condition which poses a serious threat to the life of a member of the teacher's immediate family: spouse (including common-law spouse), parent, child, sibling, brother/sister-in-law, son/daughter-in-law, ward or guardian, grandparent or grandchild of either the employee or the employee's spouse.
+- 1. A teacher shall be granted up to five (5) days leave of absence with pay in one school year in the case of critical illness or condition which poses a serious threat to the life of a member of the teacher's immediate family: the spouse (including common-law and same-sex partners), child and step-child (including in-law), parent (including in-law), quardian, sibling and step-siblings (including in-law), grandchild or grandparent of an employee (including inlaw).
 The Board may require that such illness or condition be certified by the attending physician. - 2.
-Additional leave may be grated upon application to the Board.
+Additional leave may be granted upon application to the Board.
 Such leave shall be with pay or at the cost of a Teacher-Teaching-On-Call. - 3.
 In the event of the death of the immediate member of the teacher's family during this leave, bereavement leave shall be considered to be automatically in effect.